Have Questions?

 970-945-7858

-Alpine Springs Counseling PC is committed to helping the people of Salida and the surrounding areas to getting their sobriety back after battling with alcohol and drug addiction.
+Alpine Springs Counseling PC is committed to helping the people of Salida, CO. and the surrounding areas to getting their sobriety back after battling with alcohol and drug addiction.
 Alpine Springs Counseling PC provides a wide array of services in line with their philosophy of treatments that work - including long term addiction treatment programs, inpatient addiction treatment programs, detox centers, outpatient substance abuse treatment services, short term addiction treatment facilities and others.

 Alpine Springs Counseling PC also feels that it is necessary that every person gets uniquely tailored treatment to ensure their recovery.
 This is why it is specialized in a wide variety of treatment methods, including brief intervention approach, cognitive/behavior therapy, individual psychotherapy, couple/family therapy, dual diagnosis drug rehab, group therapy and others.
 Additionally, Alpine Springs Counseling PC is specialized in substance abuse education, transgender or (LGBT) clients, seniors or older adults, domestic violence, aftercare/continuing care, suicide prevention services, as well as other special programs.
 In general, the treatment methods that this drug and alcohol rehab uses strive to achieve true and lasting sobriety for each of its clients.